 Harvard’s archives and special collections offer a unique teaching and learning opportunity for faculty and students.
 The hands-on discovery of early printed editions or handwritten letters creates a powerful experience that can inspire students' work and lead to a nuanced view of history and its interpretation.

-Librarians and archivists in most repositories are available to work with faculty to tailor sessions to meet the learning goals of their course, to offer instruction on the material during a visit, and to provide ongoing support to students for course assignments.
-Visits can range from brief one hour surveys of materials chosen by faculty to reflect course themes; to sessions in which library staff select material and prepare presentations; to semester-long classes that meet regularly at the repository, making weekly use of the collections for teaching.
+Librarians and archivists are available to work with faculty to tailor sessions to meet course learning goals, to offer instruction on the material during a visit, and to provide ongoing support to students for course assignments.
+Visits can range from brief one-hour surveys of material chosen by faculty to reflect course themes; to sessions in which library staff select material and prepare presentations; to semester-long classes that meet regularly at the library or archive, making weekly use of the collections for teaching.

 Archives and special collections reading rooms, and the research process, can be overwhelming to students.
-Orientation and course sessions held at the repository serve the very important role of introducing students to primary source research in a comfortable environment surrounded by classmates’ familiar faces.
+Orientation and course sessions held on site serve the very important role of introducing students to primary source research in a comfortable environment surrounded by classmates’ familiar faces.

-Since each repository has different requirements, faculty are encouraged to contact staff early to schedule sessions and to communicate learning goals for the course.
-A list of repositories and contact information can be found here [link to new list of Archives and Special Collections]
+As each site may have different requirements, faculty are encouraged to contact staff early to schedule sessions and to communicate learning goals for the course.